jreades/sds_env/docker/README.md

 You can then install this container by opening up a Shell/Terminal and simply running:

-> `docker pull jreades/sds:2020`
+> `docker pull jreades/sds:XXXX`

+**Note**: the `XXXX` should be replaced by the version of the SDS image that you want (*e.g.* `2020b`, giving you `jreades/sds:2020b`).
+You can see the list of available images here: [hub.docker.com/repository/docker/jreades/sds](https://hub.docker.com/repository/docker/jreades/sds)

 #### Running

 The container can be run in the Shell or Terminal as:

-> `docker run --name sds --rm -ti -p 8888:8888 -v "$(pwd):/home/jovyan/work" jreades/sds:2020 jupyter lab --LabApp.password='sha1:288f84f833b0:7645388b889d84efbb2716d646e5eadd78b67d10'`
+> `docker run --name sds --rm -ti -p 8888:8888 -v "$(pwd):/home/jovyan/work" jreades/sds:2020b jupyter lab --LabApp.password='sha1:288f84f833b0:7645388b889d84efbb2716d646e5eadd78b67d10' --ServerApp.password='sha1:288f84f833b0:7645388b889d84efbb2716d646e5eadd78b67d10'`

 **Note**: the `pwd` in the command above means use the _current_ directory.
 So if you simply open a Terminal, Git Bash, or Command Prompt then Docker will 'mount' (_i.e._ make visible to the programming environment) the current directory as `work` in the programming environment.
 This is most likely to be your home directory and means that _everything_ in your home directory is potentially delete-able or write-able and that is a major security risk.
-I would _strongly_ suggest that you `cd` (Change Directory) to a sub-folder along the lines of `./Documents/CASA/` so that you have the link `work <-> CASA` between the virtual machine that Docker is running and your computer (which is the 'host').
-Obviously, this assumes that you've created a CASA directory in your Documents folder and you can revise according to what you have done instead!
+I would _strongly_ suggest that you `cd` (Change Directory) to a sub-folder along the lines of `./Documents/code/` so that you have the link `work <-> code` between the virtual machine that Docker is running and your computer (which is the 'host').
+Obviously, this assumes that you've created a `code` directory in your Documents folder and you can revise according to what you have done instead!

 Anyway, assuming that you have run the command above exactly as explained, then you will then be able to point your browser to [localhost:8888](localhost:8888/lab?).
 You are likely to be prompted to enter a **Password**.
 This password is currently `casa2021`.